RajSaini23/Pickuplinesultra.com/README.md

 ## Android Publishing Guide

-To publish the app on the Google Play Store, you need to configure Firebase and generate a signed App Bundle.
+To publish the app on the Google Play Store, you need to configure Firebase and generate an App Bundle.

 ### Generating Firebase SHA Fingerprints